mlan/docker-kopano/README.md

 make test
 ```

-When you are done testing you can destroy the test containers by typing
+When you are done testing you can destroy the test containers and their volumes by typing:

 ```bash
 make destroy